mnshn/opmpolhemus/README.md

 [`constants.py`](https://github.com/paulmoonshine/opmpolhemus/blob/master/opmpolhemus/constants.py).

 Currently, [this](https://quspin.com/experimental-meg-cap/) cap is used.
-To locate the sensors, we tap 8 specific points on the base frame of the holders that are on this cap.
-One such base frame looks, schematically, like this:
+To digitize the location of the sensor, we tap specific points on or around the OPM.
+Currentrly, we accomodate two sets of specific points to tap, from which this program then computes the location of the sensor.
+Such a set of specific points will be called a *frame*, and the frames we allow for are dubbed: *base* and *top*, and are defined as follows:

+### frame: base
 ```
         <-------+  16.6 +------->